Skip to main content

 Get Customer

-Retrieve the information and metadata of a customer by Id
+Retrieve the information and metadata of a customer by ID.

 InputCommentsDefault

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

 TimeoutThe maximum time a client will await a response (in milliseconds).